Rugvedrc/AI-Powered-Pneumonia-Detection-System/readme.md

 ## 🔬 Training Pipeline

 **Note:** The training pipeline and dataset preparation code are not publicly available as this is ongoing research.
-However, the **trained model is fully available** and ready for inference and deployment.

 If you need access to the training pipeline for research collaboration or educational purposes, please contact me directly at [rugvedchandekar@gmail.com](mailto:rugvedchandekar@gmail.com).

 ## ⚖️ Medical Disclaimer